sonic-net/SONiC/doc/pic/hld_fpmsyncd.md

 ```
 #### APPL DB Enhancements

-This feature adds a new NEXT_HOP_GROUP_TABLE, to store next hop group information to be used by one or more routes.
+This feature extends the existing NEXT_HOP_GROUP_TABLE, to store next hop group information to be used by one or more routes.
 Recursive/ecmp routes are represented by referencing a list of nexthop group ids in the nexthop_group field.
 When this field is used, other fields will not be present.

 ```